nosas/blog/keras_tuner_tensorboard/article.md

 TensorBoard is a web application for monitoring and visualizing the progress of machine learning experiments.
 It can track metrics, visualize model layers and graphs, view histograms of weights/biases/other tensors, and much more.
-Get started with TensorBoard using their [guide](https://www.tensorflow.org/tensorboard/get_started).
+Learn how to get started with TensorBoard using their [guide](https://www.tensorflow.org/tensorboard/get_started).

 We'll launch TensorBoard using the `tensorboard` command.
 The `--logdir` flag specifies the directory where the logs are stored.